Miarur/miarur/README.md

 ## Hi there!👋

-#### Frontend Engineer with 6+ years of experience.
-During this time, I have worked with large-scale applications, mainly written in Vue.js, for customers from real estate and e-commerce industries.
+#### Full-Stack Engineer with 6+ years of experience.
+During this time, I have worked with large-scale applications, mainly written in Vue.js,  Python,  Node.js for customers from real estate  and e-commerce industries.
 I have led the migration of the core platform of Samolet( 9+ million monthly users) to Vue 3 and Nuxt.js.
 Architected and delivered a fully online real estate purchase flow, and created component libraries adopted by multiple teams to standardize and accelerate development.

 ### Core Stack:
 ![JAVASCRIPT](https://img.shields.io/badge/-JAVASCRIPT-2F4F4F?style=for-the-badge&logo=javascript)